LalisaDNN/GoogleDataAnalytics/GoogleDataAnalytics2.md

 - **Archive:** Archive spreadsheets containing data you *don't frequently use but may need to reference in the future.* This is particularly useful for *preserving historical data.*
 - **Destroy:** Destroy spreadsheets that are no longer needed, have been replaced by backups, or require disposal due to legal or security reasons.
 Remember to follow proper data destruction procedures.

-### Fomulas in Spreadsheets
+### Fomulas and Functions in Spreadsheets
-- In spreadsheets, formulas begin with an equal sign (=) followed by cell references, values, and operators.
+- In spreadsheets, formulas and functions begin with an equal sign (=) followed by cell references, values, and operators.
+- Differences between formulas and functions:
+    - A formula is a set of instructions used to perform a calculation using the data in a spreadsheet.
+    - A function is a preset command that automatically performs a specific process or task using the data in a spreadsheet.

 ### Spreadsheet errors
 |Error|Description|Example|